-GCE Business

-The business studies A Level course gives you an incredibly powerful start to launch you on to becoming a business person.
-All the key topics of starting and running a business are covered, with the course helping you to develop the fundamental skills that you'll need to succeed.

-Themes 1 & 2: Year 12

-Themes 1 & 2 cover the activities that an entrepreneur, or existing business, may be involved in when managing their business, such as promoting a new business idea, deciding how much stock of a new product the business will have, how many staff will be needed and how much money they will need to finance the new business idea.

-Themes 3 & 4: Year 13

-Themes 3 & 4 introduce you to what businesses need to consider if they were to trade internationally, such as which countries to sell their product in, and why some companies sell their products worldwide.
+GCE BUSINESS The business studies A Level course gives you an incredibly powerful start to launch you on to becoming an entrepreneur or working in the dynamic business environment.
+All the key topics of starting and running a business are covered, with the course helping you to develop the fundamental skills that you will need to succeed.
+THEMES 1 & 2: YEAR 12 Themes 1 & 2 cover the activities that an entrepreneur, or existing business, may be involved in when managing their business, such as how to start up a business and promote a new business idea, deciding how much stock of a new product the business will have, how many staff will be needed and how much money they will need to finance the new business idea.
+You will also investigate how a business sources finance to start up and grow.
+You will then look at how entrepreneurs are required to move from being an entrepreneur to becoming a leader.
+THEMES 3 & 4: YEAR 13 Themes 3 & 4 introduce you to what businesses need to consider if they were to trade internationally, such as which countries to sell their product in and why some companies sell their products worldwide.
 It will also enable you to assess the current competitiveness of a business using various indicators.
 You will look at the causes and effects of change on a business and how a company can manage risk effectively and move forward.
+You will also look at the strategies used by businesses to be successful. • This course is assessed at the end of the course with 3, 2 hour written examinations

-This course can open the door to an array of business degrees, degrees in accountancy, economics and many more.
+OPPORTUNITIES Students who successfully complete this course can move on to study an array of business degrees, degrees in accountancy, marketing, media, economics and many more.
 The study of business can help you on a variety of career paths in almost any sector of industry, from banking to fashion, every company needs business minded individuals.

-Level 3 BTEC Business

-The complex and ever changing world of business challenges learners to go beyond the ideas to think about strategies and how decisions can impact on a wide range of stakeholders and their aims.

-The content of this qualification has been developed in consultation with academics to ensure that it supports progression to higher education.
-Employers and professional bodies have been consulted in order to confirm that the content is appropriate and consistent with current practice for learners planning to enter employment directly in the business sector.

-Units within the BTEC Business Course

-Exploring Business - Internally Assessed

-In this unit, you will gain an overview of the key ingredients for business success, how businesses are organised, how they communicate, the characteristics of the environment in which they operate, and how this shapes them and their activities.
-You will also look at the importance of innovation and enterprise to the success and survival of businesses, with the associated risks and benefits.

-Developing a Marketing Campaign - Controlled Assessment Marked by Pearson.
-Developing a marketing campaign, you are provided with a case study two weeks before being assessed during a three hour supervised period.
-You are required to prepare a marketing campaign for a given product or service, that was presented to you in the case study.

-Personal and Business Finance - External Examination.

-Unit 3: Personal and business finance, you are to

-sit a two-hour exam that has 80 marks available, the exam is split into 2 sections.
-Section A is based on personal finance content and is worth one third of the marks.
-While, Section B contains questions based on business finance and is worth two thirds of the available marks.

-The study of business can help you on a variety of career paths in almost any sector of industry, from banking to fashion, every company needs business minded individuals.

-Computer Science
+Students will have opportunities to take part in a range of extra-curricular activities such as enterprise competitions, educational visits and guest speakers.
+ENTRANCE REQUIREMENTS ESSENTIAL: Grade 4 Maths DESIRABLE: Grade 5 in Maths

-We all take the internet and computer games for granted, but at some point someone who studied computer science was involved in creating them.
+COMPUTER SCIENCE We all take the internet and computer games for granted, but at some point someone who studied computer science was involved in creating them.
 All around us is evidence of expertise in computing, not just in terms of how computers and programming work but the higher-level analytical skills required.
 Computer science is relevant to the modern and changing world of computing.
 This course will focus on programming, building on GCSE computing and emphasise the importance of computational thinking as a discipline.
 There is an expanded maths focus, much of which will be embedded within the course.
 Computational thinking is at the core, helping students to develop the skills to solve problems, design systems and understand human and machine intelligence.

-A Level units studied

-- Computer systems (written paper 2 hours 30 minutes 40%) - Algorithms and programming (written paper 2 hours 30 minutes 40%) - Programming project (controlled assessment 20%)

-Assessed in year 13.
+A LEVEL UNITS STUDIED - Computer systems (written paper 2 hours 30 minutes 40%) - Algorithms and programming (written paper 2 hours 30 minutes 40%) ● Programming project (controlled assessment 20%) Assessed in year 13.

 Assessed by exam and externally moderated project.

-This course will give suitable course opportunities at university such as:
+This course will give suitable course opportunities at university such as: • BSc

-- BSc Computer Science
+Computer Science

 - BSc Computing

 - BSc Multimedia Computing